Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/GGECSpeaker.md

 The repo should be cloned onto your dev machine and we will operate out of the cpp-console folder

-To utilize the audio processing from the Microsoft Audio Stack, we will also need the specific binaries for the GGEC speaker that can be found here: [binaries](https://aka.ms/sdsdk-download).
-Those binaries should be copied to the lib folder in this repo so that you have a structure like this: ./lib/arm32
+To utilize the audio processing from the Microsoft Audio Stack, we will also download the specific binaries for the GGEC speaker.
+This will happen automatically if you used the build script.
+Otherwise they can be found here: [binaries](https://aka.ms/sdsdk-download).

-Download the Speech SDK: [Linux Speech SDK](https://aka.ms/csspeech/linuxbinary).
-The headers and their folders should be copied into the include folder so that you have a structure like this: ./include/cxx_api and ./include/c_api also copy the libaries to ./lib/arm32
+Download the Speech SDK: The speech SDK will be downloaded as part of the build script.
+Otherwise it can be found here: [Linux Speech SDK](https://aka.ms/csspeech/linuxbinary).

 Replace the text in the configs/config.json file with your subscription key and key region.
 If you are using a Custom Commands application or a Custom Voice insert those GUID's as well.
 The keyword_model should point to the Custom Keyword (.table file) being used.